JonBergman/jonbergman.github.io/_portfolio/sia.markdown

 ## The Problem

 The previous platform at SIA lacked a cohesive user experience and struggled to keep pace with the evolving needs of the target customer.
 Users faced difficulties in discovering relevant courses, lacked personalized learning paths, and had limited access to coaching and feedback.
 The platform's outdated design and usability issues contributed to low user engagement and limited success.
+We saw high churn and sales drop dramatically after the bubble burst in 2022 and we quickly realized our product was a nice-to-have rather than a must have.

+## Solution

+To address the challenges faced by SIA with their existing sales training catalog, we proposed a comprehensive redevelopment of our platform and learning experience that focuses on concise 30-minute sessions on specific skills.
+The new platform will incorporate personalized learning paths, interactive live coaching, and efficient synchronous and asynchronous coach feedback to drive engagement and attendance.

 ## User Research

-We leverageed our customers as well as internal GTM team members to develop personas and ideal customer profiles (ICP) we would target.
-We leveraged surveys, focus groups, and multiple design thinking sessions such as <a href="http://www.gv.com/sprint/" target="_blank">design sprints</a> to brainstorms potential solutions to for our customers.
-This helped me gain insights into their pain points, expectations, and desired features.
-I also analyzed user behavior data from the existing platform to identify usage patterns and areas for improvement.
+We leveraged our existing customers as well as internal GTM team members to develop personas and ideal customer profiles (ICP) we would target.
+We utilized surveys, focus groups, and multiple design thinking sessions such as <a href="http://www.gv.com/sprint/" target="_blank">design sprints</a> to brainstorms potential solutions to for our customers.
+This helped me gain insights into the customer's pain points, expectations, and desired features.
+I also analyzed user behavior data from the existing platform to identify usage patterns and areas for improvement in the user experience.

 <figure><img src="/assets/images/sia/design thinking.jpeg" alt="Design thinking"></figure>